Four Days of Naples: 30 September

 While the German troops had already begun the evacuation of the city before the arrival of Anglo-American forces from Nocera Inferiore, Antonio Tarsia in Curia, a high school teacher, proclaimed himself as head of the rebels and assumed full civil and military powers.
 Among other things, he issued provisions regarding the precise opening hours for shops and citizens' discipline.

-The fighting did not cease, and the German guns in the Capodimonte heights shelled the area between Port'Alba and Piazza Mazzini for the whole day.
+The fighting did not cease, and the German guns in the Capodimonte Heights shelled the area between Port'Alba and Piazza Mazzini for the whole day.
 Other fighting occurred in the area of Porta Capuana.

-The fleeing Germans left behind them fires and massacres, including the burning of the State Archives of Naples, which caused great loss of historical information and documents.
-A few days later there was an explosion at the Palazzo delle Poste, Naples, which was attributed to German explosives.
+The fleeing Germans left behind them fires and massacres, including the burning of the State Archives of Naples, which caused a great loss of historical information and documents.
+A few days later, an explosion occurred at the Palazzo delle Poste, Naples, which was attributed to German explosives.

 Liberation of Naples

-At 09:30 on 1 October, armoured patrols of the King's Dragoon Guards was the first allied unit to reach Naples, followed by the Royal Scots Greys reinforced by troops of the 82nd Airborne Division.
+At 09:30 on 1 October, armored patrols of the King's Dragoon Guards were the first Allied forces to reach Naples, followed by the Royal Scots Greys reinforced by troops of the 82nd Airborne Division.
 At the end of the day, the German commander-in-chief in Italy—Generalfeldmarschall Albert Kesselring—considered the retreat successfully concluded.

-Statistics for the four days of Naples vary: according to some authors, 168 rioters and 159 unarmed citizens were killed according to the postwar ministerial commission for the recognition of partisan victims, casualties amounted to 155, but the registers of the Poggioreale cemetery listed 562 deaths.
+Statistics for the Four Days of Naples vary; according to some authors, 168 rioters and 159 unarmed citizens were killed.
+According to the postwar Ministerial Commission for the Recognition of Partisan Victims, 155 were killed, but the registers of the Poggioreale cemetery listed 562 deaths.

-In contrast to other resistance episodes in Italy after the 8 September armistice, which also involved Italian fascists, most of the fighting occurred between Italians and Germans.
-The revolt prevented Germans from organizing resistance in Naples against an Allied offensive and/or destroying the city before a German retreat, as Adolf Hitler had ordered.
+In contrast to other resistance episodes in Italy after the armistice of 8 September, which also involved Italian fascists, most of the fighting was between Italians and Germans.
+The revolt prevented Germans from organizing resistance in Naples against an Allied offensive or destroying the city before a German retreat, as Adolf Hitler had ordered.